anandsagan/RoboND2_VM/writeup_template.md

 Using the rotation matrix only between Links 0 and 3 and the complete rotational matrix between the base_link and the end_effector, we can use the `inv` function to find the rotation matrix between Links 3 and 6.
 Finally, we can calculate `theta_4`, `theta_5`, and `theta_6`.

+All these joint angles are stored in the `joint_state_publisher` node and is sent to RVIZ to move the arm.
+Depending on the path of the arm, it will have several joint states for which the `IK_server` returns the joint angles for each one.
+The lower the amount fo joint states, the faster the arm will be.

-To further improve the implementation of the IK_server code, we can try to optimize the planning code to include only key pointand to minimize any extra movement from the arm.
+To further improve the implementation of the `IK_server` code, we can try to optimize the planning code to include only key pointand to minimize any extra movement from the arm.

 And here are some images of the completed pick and place process:
 ![alt text][c1]